cedmayer/cedmayer.github.io/documentation/docu-usr/preperation.md

 Now, after all libraries and dependencies are copied to the right place, start OpenIndy.
 As the last step of preperation you need to load the plugin in OpenIndy, so you can use all implemented functions and sensors.
 After this step you can start with your task.
-For loading the plugin go to the menu "Plugin" and click "load plugin".
+To load the plugin click on the menu **Plugin > load plugin**.
 After this a new window opens, where you have to select the location of your plugin.
+The path for the default plugin is ..\OpenIndy\plugins\OiDefaultPlugin\bin .
 After accepting the folder dialog, OpenIndy shows you the metadata of the selected plugin and checks if it is valid.
 Press Ok and then ok in the window to load it.
 OpenIndy will then automatically copy the plugin and all its dependencies to the plugin directory, so that it can work with it.
 <figure >
 	<a href="../images/usr/loadPlugin.png"><img src="/documentation/images/usr/loadPlugin.png"></a>
-	<p align="middle"><i>The load plugin dialog</i></p>
+	<p align="middle"><i>The "load plugin" dialog</i></p>
 </figure>